Help Us Reduce the Incidence of Fatal Water-Borne Illnesses

 - More than 700 children under 5 years of age die every day from diarrhea linked to unsafe water and poor sanitation.

 - IMR water filters have already reduced water-borne illnesses by 75% in one village in Ecuador.

-- IMR currently works actively in 57 countries.
+- IMR currently works actively across the globe.
 Our goal is to install 100 water filtration systems in communities every month.